 The Wilkinson Prize for Numerical Software

-In honour of the outstanding contributions of James Hardy Wilkinson to the field of numerical software, Argonne National Laboratory, the National Physical Laboratory, and the Numerical Algorithms Group award a prize of US $3000 to an outstanding piece of numerical software every four years.
+The Wilkinson Prize was established to honour the outstanding contributions of Dr James Hardy Wilkinson to the field of numerical software.
+It is awarded every four years at the International Congress on Industrial and Applied Mathematics by Argonne National Laboratory, the National Physical Laboratory, and the Numerical Algorithms Group.
+The recipients are authors of an outstanding piece of numerical software, judged on:

-- The 1999 prize was awarded to Matteo Frigo and Steven Johnson for FFTW (ICIAM 99).
+- 1999: Matteo Frigo and Steven Johnson for FFTW.

-- The 1995 prize was awarded to Chris Bischof and Alan Carle for ADIFOR 2.0 (ICIAM 95).
+- 1995: Chris Bischof and Alan Carle for ADIFOR.